[MENU]

 Continuing-Education Healthcare Programs

 Martin Community College's non-curriculum healthcare programs are administered through the College's Division of Continuing Education.
-Currently, these programs include Health Care Orientation, Nurse Aide (NA) I and II, Nurse Aide (NA) I and II Refresher Courses, Phlebotomy Technician, Medication Aid for Long Term Care, Pharmacy Technician, and Activity Director.
+Currently, these programs include Health Care Orientation, Nurse Aide (NA) I and II, Nurse Aide (NA) I and II Refresher Courses, Phlebotomy Technician, Medication Aide for Long-Term Care, and Activity Director.
 Each of these programs generally require fewer than six months to complete and prepare the students for immediate entry into high demand jobs.

 Healthcare Programs Application Process